How to maintain a WordPress website: 5 Actionable Tips

 1. Theme and Plugin Updates

-WordPress is open source software and on it’s own it doesn’t do much.
+WordPress is open-source software, and on its own it doesn’t do much.
 We add themes to make it look pretty and plugins to add more functionality.
 These are all made by other developers for use on WordPress.
-If you’ve got a phone and computer you will know that you regularly get notifications for updates.
-These can be feature updates where new features or improvements or added or often you get security updates.
+If you’ve got a phone and computer, you will know that you regularly get notifications for updates.
+These can be feature updates where new features or improvements are added, or you often get security updates.
 It’s the same on WordPress, you just get a few!
-To update your website though is simple!
-When you have an update it will show under the updates on your WordPress dashboard.
-Click updates then select the updates available and click update.
-Plugins can also auto update so it’s even easier for you.
-Simply go to the plugins page and next to each plugin you will see the auto update feature, just enable and your done!
-If done manually you will need to be doing them at least once a month.
+To update your website, though, is simple!
+When you have an update, it will show under the updates on your WordPress dashboard.
+Click updates, then select the updates available and click update.
+Plugins can also auto-update, so it’s even easier for you.
+Simply go to the plugins page, and next to each plugin, you will see the auto-update feature.
+Just enable it, and you’re done!
+If done manually, you will need to be doing them at least once a month.
 Most people who come to us with site glitches or things going wrong usually haven’t done their updates for months.

 2. Backup your website

-This is one of the most important ways how to maintain your WordPress website.
+This is one of the most important ways to maintain a WordPress website.
 If you’ve ever worked with technology before, you will know just how much stuff can go wrong!
-If you’ve spent time and money on your website can you imagine if something went wrong and it all got deleted?
-I remember once getting a notification that someone was trying to hack my website and by the time I got to it it had all gone.
-But as I had a backup it was restored within minutes.
-It’s not just hackers there could be an issue with something going wrong on your website or things could have been messed up when you add a plugin or edit a page and you need to go back to another version from before things started to go wrong.
-Backups can often be taken by your hosting company (although sometimes there is an extra charge) but you can also backup using the free Updraft Plus plugin.
-Simply install and go to settings, select a daily, weekly or monthy backup (depending on how often your site changes) and selct a cloud storgage option and connect.
+If you’ve spent time and money on your website, can you imagine if something went wrong and it all got deleted?
+I remember once getting a notification that someone was trying to hack my website, and by the time I got to it, it had all gone.
+But as I had a backup, it was restored within minutes.
+It’s not just hackers either; there could be an issue with something going wrong on your website, or things could have been messed up when you add a plugin or edit a page, and you need to go back to another version from before things started to go wrong.
+Backups can often be taken by your hosting company (although sometimes there is an extra charge), but you can also backup using the free Updraft Plus plugin.
+Simply install and go to settings, select a daily, weekly, or monthly backup (depending on how often your site changes) and select a cloud storage option, and connect.
 Google Drive and Dropbox are available in the free version.
-It will then automatically back up your website at the specified timings.
+It will then automatically back up your website at the specified times.

 3. Security